WelcomWeb/todo-sh/README.md

     $ todo . clear

+#### Using todo lists in other directories

+`todo` supports other working directories as well, by specifying a folder path as the first argument (that's how `.` works in the above example).

+    $ todo ~/projects/my-shiny-project add Hey!
+This is a reminder for the My Shiny Project.

+        1. Hey!
+This is a reminder for the My Shiny Project.

+    $ todo

+    $ todo ~/projects/my-shiny-project

+        1. Hey!
+This is a reminder for the My Shiny Project.

 #### Automatically fill your `todo` list with data from files using `search`

 You can have `todo` searching through, as an example, a project folder and fill the `todo` list with all lines marked with "TODO".